labsister22/os-2025-keosskuband/README.md

    ```

 #### On Linux, do this
-1. all dependencies and Qemu
+1. All dependencies and Qemu
       ```bash
    sudo apt update
    sudo apt install -y nasm gcc qemu-system-x86 make genisoimage gdb